am-sokolov/videodubber/README.md

 1. Download the video from the link above.

-2. Save the video file in the same directory as the script.
+2. Save the video file in the same directory as the script under the name `trump_speech.mp4`.

 3. Run the script with the downloaded video file as the input.
 For example, if you saved the video as `trump_speech.mp4`, you would run:

    ```
-   python main.py 906_906-1044_preview.mp  de-DE-Neural2-B path_to_credentials.json  english
+   python main.py trump_speech.mp4  de-DE-Neural2-B path_to_credentials.json  english
    ```

    Replace `path_to_credentials.json` with the path to your Google Cloud credentials JSON file.